Grower's Guide

 - Perennial herbs — chives, rosemary, thyme, oregano, and mint are essentially permanent once established.
 Plant once, harvest forever.

 San Diego's microclimates are significant enough to change what you can grow and when.
-Coastal gardeners deal with the June Gloom marine layer well into summer, which slows tomatoes, peppers, and melons — choose varieties bred for cool conditions, and don't bother with watermelons unless you're inland.
-Inland gardeners in El Cajon, Santee, Escondido, and Fallbrook get real summer heat but also cooler winter nights, which garlic and onions actually appreciate.
+Coastal gardeners deal with the June Gloom marine layer well into summer, which slows tomatoes, peppers, and melons (don't bother with watermelons unless you're inland).
+Inland gardeners in El Cajon, Santee, Escondido, and Fallbrook get cooler winter nights, which are good for garlic and onions.

 If you're in a canyon or hillside neighborhood, watch for frost pockets in December and January — cold air drains downhill and can settle in low spots, catching warm-season holdovers.